 There are certain skills that come up time and again and are always in demand.
 Even as you progress up the career ladder, you'll find that the same skills are still valued, albeit at a higher level.
 Key examples are:

 Communication: negotiation, influencing, facilitation, reporting, public speaking, training

 Teamwork: sharing ideas, collaboration, building relationships

-Organisation: planning, meeting deadlines, prioritising, forecasting, setting goals
+Organisation: planning, meeting deadlines, prioritising, forecasting, setting goals, time management